 - Hold down the SHIFT key on the keyboard and drag and drop the first column to the desired position (after the second column).

-When you press and hold the SHIFT key, you see the green line between columns which indicates where the selected column will be moved.
+You can see the green line between columns indicating where the selected column will be moved.